 When you hear the term “gallery wall,” a familiar display likely comes to mind: clustered photographs in mismatched frames; a sculptural element (or two); small mirrors interspersed throughout; maybe a stray vintage flag or poster; a balanced, mostly symmetrical layout.

 While fun, eclectic, and personalized, we can’t help but wonder: is the gallery wall of 2010s Pinterest fame past its prime?
-The short answer: not exactly — it’s merely been upgraded and modernized.
+We say yes — this look has been upgraded and modernized over the years.
 “There will always be a place for the mixed-media gallery wall,” says Havenly designer Brady Burke.
-“But this look has naturally undergone some revisions, updates, and tweaks over the years!”
+“But this look has naturally undergone some revisions, updates, and tweaks over the years.”

 Designers Toussaint Derby, Kelsey Fischer, and Kasee Smith echo this sentiment, noting that there are countless ways to tweak the gallery wall concept to your exact tastes, from minimalist vignettes to asymmetrical layouts.
 “When done right, gallery walls can 100% feel fresh, unexpected, and timeless,” adds Toussaint.